ONE

 I scooted in my

-seat but couldn’t get comfortable.
-I tugged down one side of the crooked armor.
+seat but couldn’t get comfortable, so I tugged down one side of the crooked

 Hanley grimaced.